Amenhotep19/object-size-detector-go/README.md

 ### Install GoCV

-Once you have installed Go, you must also install the GoCV (https://gocv.io/) package which contains the Go programming language wrappers for OpenVINO, and the associated dependencies.
+Once you have installed Go, you must also install the GoCV (https://gocv.io/) package which contains the Go programming language wrappers for the Intel® Distribution of OpenVINO™ toolkit, and the associated dependencies.
 The easiest way to do this is by using the `dep` tool, which will satisfy the program's dependencies as defined in `Gopkg.lock` file.
 Run the following make file task to do so:

 ```shell
 make dep